open/close all folders

 Voiced By: Andre Sogliuzzo

 - Affably Evil: He's a pretty friendly, light-hearted kind of guy who just so happens to be a living Filth infection and the bomber who unleashed the Filth on Tokyo's subway.
-Not so friendly if you don't happen to be a player character, spending half his time trolling Kaidan's populace for his own amusement - though he apparently makes an exception for a very small circle of people: Naonomi Tanaka, Kaoru, and Harumi.
+Of course, he's not so friendly if you don't happen to be a player character, spending half his time trolling Kaidan's populace for his own amusement - though he apparently makes an exception for a very small circle of people: Naonomi Tanaka, Kaoru, and Harumi.

 - Ascend to a Higher Plane of Existence: As a result of being at the very epicentre of the detonating Filth bomb, John was transformed into an entity far more advanced than any normal Filth infectee, even transcending physical existence to become "a voracious abstract."
 During the climax of Issue #11, Lilith reveals that John is actually becoming part of the Dreamers' collective, providing his masters with more information about the world they hope to invade - and even suggesting that he's actually a proto-Dreamer of sorts.

 - Berserk Button: Don't go into the Dream Palace's AV Room, and more importantly, don't go through his memories.

 - The Blank: When the player explores his memories during "Nightmares In The Dream Palace," John's human form has been left faceless.